-2.2.1.11 Bylaws
+2.2.1.11 Supplemental Policies and Procedures

-The Committee may adopt any additional Bylaws for the governance of its own affairs that are not inconsistent with these Operational Policies.
-The Secretary of the Committee shall maintain the most current version of such additional Bylaws in the District Policies Manual.
+The Committee may adopt any additional policies or procedures for the governance of its own affairs that are not inconsistent these Bylaws or applicable law.
+The Secretary of the Committee shall maintain the most current version of any such policies or procedures in the District Policies Manual.